UBRoboticsWorkshop/WorkShops/4_questions/index.md

 If you’ve :

 1️⃣.
 Made the ESP32 print Hello World
-Your next steps :
+Your next steps : 2

 2️⃣.
 Drove the servo motor
-Your next steps :
+Your next steps : 3

 3️⃣.
 Got the MX1508(Motor driver) working
-Your next steps :

 Please find the wiring diagrams for  your ESP32  boards.
 These are color-coded and hopefully you can follow along.